The Lenmed Story

 Hospitals Caring for Communities

-The Lenmed Hospitals are deeply rooted in the historical landscape of Southern Africa.
+The Lenmed Private Hospitals are deeply rooted in the historical landscape of Southern Africa.
 They have provided exceptional and affordable private care to the communities they serve for over three decades.

 The Hospital Group’s story began during South Africa’s troubled times of Apartheid, in 1984, when the first Lenmed Clinic opened its doors in Lenasia.
 It had 47 beds, 4 wards and 2 theatres, and offered the people living in the community quality clinical care at affordable prices.